SuliLevente/octopus-bot/README.md

 # ReaperMC / Octopus

 Octopus is a custom made Discord bot for ReaperMC, which supports the community's Discord server.
 It handles tickets, helps in new ideas and logs important events happening on the server.
+It is currently NOT 24/7, but we're working on it.

 ## Usage